 For insertion and removal tips for Duette lenses, click here.

 Made of moderately flexible plastics, GP lenses offer sharp vision and correct most vision problems.
 They are more durable than soft contact lenses and can be easier to handle and care for but require a longer adaptation period and consistent wear to maintain adaptation.

 For insertion and removal tips for GP lenses, click here.

 Ampleye & Jupiter Scleral Lenses

 Scleral lenses are large diameter gas permeable contact lens that vaults over the entire corneal surface and rest on the sclera (white of the eye).
 A fluid reservoir between the contact lens and the corneal surface, which provides optimal all day comfort.
-These speciality contact lenses are for those patients with irregular corneas due to keratoconus, post refractive surgery, corneal transplants, or even ocular surface disease.
+These specialty contact lenses are for those patients with irregular corneas due to keratoconus, post refractive surgery, corneal transplants, or even ocular surface disease.

 For insertion and removal tips for scleral lenses, click here.